Gone With The....

 ★★★★★

 Great book about DirectX!
-Highly recommend.Essential reading for anyone into Computer Graphics.Couldn't put it down - finished in one sitting!The best Computer Graphics book I've read this year.Worth every penny - packed with useful insights about GPU Programming.A must-read for GPU Computing enthusiasts.
+Highly recommend.Essential reading for anyone into Computer Graphics.Couldn't put it down - finished in one sitting!The best Computer Graphics book I've read this year.Worth every penny - packed with useful insights about GPU Computing.A must-read for Game Development enthusiasts.

 ★★★★☆